 One of the greatest threats to the security of your business is email.
 It’s the main form of communication in the modern workplace and the most common tool your employees will use.
 Naturally, this makes it one of the main ways that hackers try to access your business.

 Cyber criminals regularly use email to install malware onto your business’s devices via phishing scams, so this is one of the most important areas for you to protect and monitor.
 Is all this jargon a little too much for you?
-No worries—we’ll explain everything you need to worry about here.
+No worries—we’ll explain everything you need to worry about below.

 Malware is short for malicious software: any software that’s designed specifically to cause harm or to disrupt a business.
 It’s most often sent via email.
 In fact, Verizon found that 66% of malware was installed via malicious email attachments.
-Once installed, malware can do a wide number of things.
+Once installed, malware can do a number of things.

-Malware can come in many forms; some of the most common are listed below:
+Malware can come in many forms:

-- Virus—the most common type of malware.
+- Virus—The most common type of malware.
 You’ve likely heard of or experienced this in one form or another throughout your life as a computer user.
 It spreads by infecting files and often overloads or shuts down your computer.

-- Trojan horse—like its ancient Greek namesake, a Trojan horse (often simply called a Trojan) disguises itself as a regular program before showing its malicious intent.
+- Trojan horse—Like its ancient Greek namesake, a Trojan horse (often simply called a Trojan) disguises itself as a regular program before showing its malicious intent.

-- Spyware—one of the most dangerous forms of malware for a business.
+- Spyware—One of the most dangerous forms of malware for a business.
 Spyware can run in the background on a machine for weeks or even months before being detected, gathering and sending back key information that entire time.

-- Ransomware—one of the most common cyber attacks, although it’s on the decline due to increased security measures.
+- Ransomware—One of the most common cyber attacks, although it’s on the decline due to increased security measures.
 Ransomware is designed to hold your business hostage until you pay a set dollar amount to the hackers.
 The dollar amount is often designed to be significant, but also not large enough that you could not pay it or would want to involve the authorities, and can cause significant disruption for your customers.

 Phishing is one of the most common ways hackers infiltrate your system.
 Just like its namesake, phishing occurs when a hacker puts out some “bait” for an employee to click on, and then the link or attachment downloads a malicious threat onto your system.
 Unfortunately, this problem isn’t going away.
 In fact, a recent report by Microsoft found that phishing has grown by over 250% and shows no sign of slowing.